 What Is the State Tree of Missouri?
-How Was It Decided?
+Characteristics, Facts, & FAQ

 The “Show Me” state of Missouri is a popular Midwestern location known for great barbecue and beautiful scenery.
 It’s also well-known for its gorgeous state parks, popular landmarks, and innovative agricultural industry.